ugr-sail/sinergym/docs/source/pages/deep-reinforcement-learning.rst

 You can try your own experiments and benefit from this functionality.
 `sinergym/scripts/DRL_battery.py <https://github.com/ugr-sail/sinergym/blob/main/scripts/DRL_battery.py>`__
 is a example code to use it.
-You can use ``DRL_battery.py`` directly from your local computer specifying ``--tensorboard`` flag in execution.
+You can use ``DRL_battery.py`` directly from your local computer or using Google Cloud Platform.

 The most **important information** you must keep in mind when you try your own experiments are: